What’s Changed in 2026-2027 for Florida Hunters

 Private Land

-• Baiting Allowed: Legal with 6-month rule (not for turkeys).
+- Baiting Allowed: Legal with the 6-month rule (not for turkeys).

-• No Blaze Orange Required: But still recommended for safety, especially near property lines.
+- No Blaze Orange Required: Still recommended for safety, especially near property lines.

 Additional Access Options